Dozens of trucks denied access to south side of Francois Lake as wildfires burn - My Nechako Valley Now

-Two fires, Nadina Lake and Verdun Mountain, continue to burn at a combined 112,000 hectares in size, and roughly 100 residents of the area have stayed behind despite an evacuation order issued over a week ago.
+Two fires, Nadina Lake and Verdun, continue to burn at a combined 112,000 hectares in size, and roughly 100 residents of the area have stayed behind despite an evacuation order issued over a week ago.

 The area is known as the Southside, due to its location along Francois Lake.